How to avoid colds and flu

 5. Don’t miss out on the flu jab

-If you are aged 65 or over, are pregnant or have a medical condition (such as a heart complaint, chest complaint or diabetes) you can request a flu jab through your GP.
+If you are aged 50 or over, are pregnant or have a medical condition (such as a heart complaint, chest complaint or diabetes) you can request a flu jab through your GP.
 You can also request a vaccination through a nasal spray for children aged from 2-4 years of age through your GP.
-Alternatively, people aged 16 or over can now pay for a jab in places like Boots.
+Alternatively, people aged 16 or over can now pay for a jab at their local pharmacies.

 Washing your hands is a vital part of infection control.
 The World Health Organisation recommends washing your hands for 20 seconds.
 This helps to thoroughly clean them.
 Good technique can help you prevent the spread of illness, to yourself, loved ones and everyone around you.